Create a BandwidthPart. This internally creates a carrier with 24 resource blocks.

 goNext()

 Increments the current slot number in this carrier (slotNo).
-If the slot number passes the boundary of a frame, the frame number (frameNo) is also incremented.
+If the slot number crosses a frame boundary, the frame number (frameNo) is also incremented.

 Creates a resource grid and returns an empty Grid object based on the currently active BandwidthPart.
 See BandwidthPart.createGrid() for more details.